 Kansas

 For the 2020 cycle, Kansas Legislature was controlled with supermajorities by Republicans.
-The governor was a Democrat. the governor was able to veto the plan drawn by the Republican legislature, her veto was overridden.
+The governor was a Democrat.
+While the governor was able to veto the plan drawn by the Republican legislature, her veto was overridden.
 Plaintiffs challenged the plan in state court, arguing it was a partisan and racial gerrymander, diluting minority votes in violation of several provisions of the Kansas Constitution.
 A state-level judge in Wyandotte County struck down the plan.
 The court, relying on expert testimony, concluded that the plan “[was] an intentional, effective partisan gerrymander.”
 It found that the plan (nicknamed “Ad Astra 2”) “was designed intentionally and effectively to maximize Republican advantage.”
 The state immediately appealed to the Kansas Supreme Court.
 Two questions were presented to the Kansas Supreme Court: (1) Whether claims of partisan gerrymandering are justiciable; and (2) Whether Ad Astra 2 discriminates against minority voters.
 The Kansas Supreme Court held that:

 until such a time as the Legislature or the people of Kansas choose to follow other states down the road of limiting partisanship in the legislative process of drawing district lines, neither the Kansas Constitution, state statutes, nor our existing body of case law supply judicially discoverable and manageable standards for making such judgments, let alone limited and precise standards that are clear, manageable, and politically neutral[,]